AyaZohdy/Unlocking-HR-Insights/README.md

 •	Outcomes
 --
-i.
-There is Fast hiring that reduce talents gaps.
+- There is Fast hiring that reduce talents gaps.
 But there is no balance between the employees ethnics.
-Analyzing the representation of different groups in the workforce helps ensure that diversity goals are met, promoting a more inclusive environment. ii.
-In general, there is no gap difference between the two genders in continuity.
-But the average is two years of service, and this considered short period. iii.
-The mean separation reason is voluntary, and this may be due to
+Analyzing the representation of different groups in the workforce helps ensure that diversity goals are met, promoting a more inclusive environment.
+- In general, there is no gap difference between the two genders in continuity.
+But the average is two years of service, and this considered short period.
+- The mean separation reason is voluntary, and this may be due to
-a.
-Low salaries.
+1. Low salaries.
-b.
-Uncomfortable work environment.
+2. Uncomfortable work environment.
-c.
-The employees didn't get the good opportunities and equality.
+3. The employees didn't get the good opportunities and equality.

 •	Limitations
 --